Field engineering still tends to have a higher proportion of men than women. This is changing more in some sectors than others.

 I took that piece of advice and am running with it through the rest of my career and life.
 By pragmatically thinking of solutions before I come to my boss or a client with an issue then I am already ahead of the curve to getting a resolution.

 My clients thanked me for it, my bosses saw it as a real win, and it helped me advance in my career as a Field Engineer.

-The future of women in field engineering
+The future of women as biomedical engineers

 I am really excited to see more Women get into engineering roles.
 I would encourage any female out there who wants to become a field engineer to do so.
 Learn all you can and lift up as many others as you can along the way.
 Be the voice for other women while you pursue your dreams.
 A digital voltmeter doesn’t discriminate on who holds it – just that you know how to use it properly and safely.